afalahi/reactjs-todo-redirect/README.md

 ### Security Certificates

-This project requires HTTPS (secure protocol) which means security (SSL/TLS) certificates are necessary.
+This project recommends HTTPS (secure protocol) which means security (SSL/TLS) certificates are encouraged.
 For local development, it's common to generate your own self-signed certificates.
-You're free to use any method to do this, but if you need assistance in generating your own certs, the following can be helpful:
+You're free to use any method to do this (or not generate certificates at all), but if you need assistance in generating your own certs, the following can be helpful:
 > **Windows: You'll need to install openssl for the commands below to work you can use chocolaty to install it using `choco install openssl`**

 ```sh